privet-kitty/cl-mps/README.md

 Below are several notes on the specifications common to two readers:

 - This module always behaves case-sensitive.
-- Fixed MPS format allows BOUNDS section may contain multiple sets of bounds:
-  I.e., a single file may contain multiple problem instances.
-As this specification is not widely used, in this module, both readers simply ignore the names of the bound, and assume that only a single set of bounds exist.
+- Fixed MPS format allows BOUNDS section contains multiple sets of bounds, i.e., a single file may contain multiple problem instances.
+As this specification is not widely used, in this module, both readers simply ignore the names of the bounds, and assume that only a single set of bounds exist.
 RHS section is also handled in the same way.
 - This module doesn't deal with the bound type SC, which indicates semi-continuity.
 Both reader warns and ignores it if BOUND section contains it.